-Whatever type of caravan you own, you’ll want to ensure it’s properly protected.
-Frank Pickles says it helps owners find the right protection to meet their needs, with its caravan policies designed for personal and family holiday use only.
+Whatever type of caravan you own, you’ll want to keep it safe.
+Frank Pickles says it can help owners find the right protection to meet their needs, with its caravan policies designed for personal and family holiday use only.

 Frank Pickles is a specialist insurance broker that was established in 1960.

 With more than 50 years of experience, the broker sources insurance for touring and static caravans, park homes and emergencies at home.

 As an online insurance broker, a caravan insurance quote can be obtained online and any subsequent policy document will only be available online.